Cody Bellinger Player Props: Cubs vs. Mets

-Cody Bellinger -- hitting .432 in his past 10 games -- will be in action for the Chicago Cubs against the New York Mets, with Carlos Carrasco on the hill, on August 8 at 7:10 PM ET.
+On Wednesday, Cody Bellinger (hitting .447 in his past 10 games) and the Chicago Cubs face the New York Mets, whose starting pitcher will be David Peterson.
+First pitch is at 7:10 PM ET.

-In his previous game, he reached base in all three of his plate appearances (3-for-3 with two RBI) against the Mets.
+He hit a home run while going 1-for-4 in his last game against the Mets.

 Cody Bellinger Game Info & Props vs. the Mets